diogotcorreia/master-thesis/docs/proposal/proposal.typ

 // of the last elements of your education.]

-No courses, with the exception of the programme integrating course DD2303, will be taken during or after the degree project.
+No courses, with the exception of the programme integrating course DD2303, will be taken by the student during or after the degree project.

 #bibliography("references.yml", title: "References")